MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceMOF.md

     )

     <#
-        If Ensure is set to "Present" and the website specified in the mandatory input parameters does not exist, then create it using the specified parameter values Else, if Ensure is set to "Present" and the website does exist, then update its properties to match the values provided in the non-mandatory parameter values Else, if Ensure is set to "Absent" and the website does not exist, then do nothing Else, if Ensure is set to "Absent" and the website does exist, then delete the website
+        If Ensure is set to "Present" and the website specified in the mandatory input parameters doesn't exist, then add it using the specified parameter values
+        Else, if Ensure is set to "Present" and the website does exist, then update its properties to match the values provided in the non-mandatory parameter values
+        Else, if Ensure is set to "Absent" and the website does not exist, then do nothing
+        Else, if Ensure is set to "Absent" and the website does exist, then delete the website
     #>
 }
 ```

 Finally, the `Test-TargetResource` function must take the same parameter set as `Get-TargetResource`
 and `Set-TargetResource`.
-In your implementation of `Test-TargetResource`, check the status of the
+In your implementation of `Test-TargetResource`, verify the current state
-resource instance that is specified in the key parameters.
-If the actual status of the resource
+of the system against the values specified in the parameter set.
+If the current state doesn't match
-instance does not match the values specified in the parameter set, return `$false`.
-Otherwise,
+the desired state, return `$false`.
+Otherwise, return `$true`.
-return `$true`.

 The following code implements the `Test-TargetResource` function.